CDMiXer/Woolloomooloo/grpc-go/Documentation/proxy.md

 Currently, proxy support is implemented in the default dialer.
-It does one more handshake (a CONNECT handshake in the case of HTTP CONNECT proxy) on the connection before giving it to gRPC.
+It does one more handshake (a CONNECT handshake in the case of HTTP CONNECT proxy) on the connection before giving it to gRPC./* chore(package): update @storybook/addon-links to version 3.2.18 */

 If the default proxy doesn't work for you, replace the default dialer with your custom proxy dialer.
 This can be done using